Top 10 Food Ideas For Your 16-Month-Old Baby

 7. Beans And Legumes

-Beans and Legumes are a rich source of protein, iron, dietary fiber, and B vitamins.
-You can serve your toddler baked beans for breakfast or lentil soup at dinner.
+Beans and Legumes are a rich source of protein, iron, dietary fiber, and B vitamins (8).
+The recommended daily intake includes serving 1 cup of cooked chickpeas, lentils, or canned beans (7).
+You can serve your toddler baked beans for breakfast or lentil soup for dinner.
+You can also consider mashing cooked beans and spreading them on wholemeal toast, blending lentils into a smooth soup, or mixing pureed legumes into soft-cooked vegetables or grains.

 8. Eggs

 Eggs are a powerhouse of proteins and other essential nutrients.
 You can serve this versatile food in various forms like hard-boiled eggs or egg scramble.
+You can also consider making omelets with finely chopped vegetables or egg muffins.
+A daily intake of half an egg to a whole egg is recommended (9).
 Eggs are so healthy and yummy that you would want them to be a part of your toddler’s diet for years to come.
-Eggs can give so many 16 month old baby food recipes.
+The American Academy of Pediatrics (AAP) advises that children under the age of 5 should consume no more than two eggs per week (10).

 protip_icon Quick fact